By Dr. Mercola

 Herbs and Spices

 Herbs and spices are also rich in antioxidants.
 On a per gram weight basis, oregano and other herbs ranked even higher in antioxidant activity than fruits and vegetables.
-For instance, oregano has 42 times more antioxidant activity than apples, 30 times more than tomatoes, 12 times more than oranges, and 4 times more than blueberries.
+For instance, oregano has 42 times more antioxidant activity than apples, 30 times more than tomatoes, 12 times more than oranges and four times more than blueberries.

 My favorite type is Himalayan sea salt, which is completely pure and minimally processed, having spent thousands of years maturing under extreme tectonic pressure, far away from impurities.